 - eggs. you’ll use 5 large eggs for this cake. be sure they’ve come to room temperature before you add them to the batter! cold ingredients don’t bond.

-- amaretto: use any brand you like!
+- amaretto: use any brand you like! you can use any leftovers to make my easy amaretto chocolate truffles!

 - almond extract: this adds a lovely almond flavor and really compliments the amaretto.